Muritavo/webpack-sandbox/README.md

 # What am I doing here?

-This repository implements an cenario to exemplify the usage of the SpliChunks optimization option.
+This repository implements an cenario to exemplify the usage of the SplitChunks optimization option.

 # Cenario architecture
 ![Architecture 1](./docs/images/architecture.jfif)